-(10) Just after passing Silverman, you'll find the rear entrance to Annenberg Hall on your right.
+Just after passing Silverman, you'll find the rear entrance to Annenberg Hall on your right.
 This building is home to the School of Education and Social Policy (SESP).
-SESP is the smallest of our six undergraduate schools, but it is also the most transferred-into school at Northwestern.
+SESP is the smallest of our six undergraduate schools, but more students transfer into SESP after arriving on campus than any other undergraduate school at Northwestern.
 In addition to traditional education-focused majors, SESP offers interdisciplinary concentrations that can serve as great foundations for just about any career path.
-Similar to Medill, SESP requires its students to complete a quarter-long Practicum between their sophomore and junior years either in Chicago, San Francisco, or Washington, D.C.
+SESP requires its students to complete a quarter-long Practicum between their sophomore and junior years either remotely, or in Chicago, San Francisco, Washington, D.C, or Milan!

-"I have so much #SESPlove!
+"I have so much #SESPLove!
 My first SESP class was Introduction to Learning and Organizational Change and it made me fall in love with my major.
 The class was centered around learning the principles of how people in organizations (from small businesses to hospitals) work together toward success.
 For the final project, we worked in small groups to pick a local Evanston organization and analyze it based on the principles we learned in class.
 My group chose a coffee shop (check it out, Backlot Coffee!).
 We presented our findings and recommendations to our class as well as to the owner of Backlot.
 This was such a cool experience because I still go to Backlot to grab a snack and study with friends, and can see some of the changes we suggested be implemented in the cafe.
 As a first-year I was able to have a very real impact on the Evanston community.
-Every SESP class I've taken since has followed suit; we have final projects where we get to actually apply what we've been learning in the classroom to make changes on campus and in our community." -Mary, School of Education and Social Policy '21
+Every SESP class I've taken since has followed suit; we have final projects where we get to actually apply what we've been learning in the classroom to make changes on campus and in our community."

+Mary, School of Education and Social Policy